rupertlssmith/elm-server-side-renderer/README.md

 ### Static Programs

-Provides some 'static' program types for Elm, for running server side rendering.
+This project provides some 'static' program types for Elm, for running server side rendering.
 A server side rendering is a function from a model to a view.
 Typically, the view is Html Never that is then rendered as a String.
+The type Html Never is used, as this is a static renderer and the Html it produces should not create events for Elm to propagate to an 'update' function.

 The static program types are: